textileio/community/docs/clients/command-line.md

 Usage:
   textile [OPTIONS] threads <command>

-Threads are distributed sets of encrypted files between peers, governed by build-in or custom Schemas.
+Threads are distributed sets of encrypted files, often shared between peers, governed by schemas.
-Use this command to add, list, get, join, invite, and remove threads.
+Use this command to add, list, get, and remove threads.
+See below for additional commands.

+Control over thread access and sharing is handled by a combination of the --type and --sharing flags.
+An immutable member address "whitelist" gives the initiator fine-grained control.
+The table below outlines access patterns for the thread initiator and the whitelist members.
+An empty whitelist is taken to be "everyone", which is the default.

 Thread type controls read (R), annotate (A), and write (W) access:

-private   --> initiator: RAW, members: read_only --> initiator: RAW, members: R public    --> initiator: RAW, members: RA open      --> initiator: RAW, members: RAW
+private   --> initiator: RAW, whitelist: read_only --> initiator: RAW, whitelist: R public    --> initiator: RAW, whitelist: RA open      --> initiator: RAW, whitelist: RAW

 Thread sharing style controls if (Y/N) a thread can be shared:

-not_shared  --> initiator: N, members: N
+not_shared  --> initiator: N, whitelist: N
-invite_only --> initiator: Y, members: N
+invite_only --> initiator: Y, whitelist: N
-shared      --> initiator: Y, members: Y
+shared      --> initiator: Y, whitelist: Y

 Help Options:
   -h, --help      Show this help message